Equal and Equivalent Sets

 This means that each element of one set can be paired with exactly one element of other set, and vice versa.

-4. Difference between equal and equivalent sets.
+4. Mention the difference between equal and equivalent sets.

 Articles